ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/2_basics.md

 **Watchpoints** can be thought of as conditional (access) breakpoints.
 Most Armv7-M and Armv8-M based processors have four data comparators.
 Since each watchpoint uses two comparators, you can configure two of them.
 The **Logic Analyzer** uses the same comparators in its operations.
 This means in μVision you must have two variables free in the Logic Analyzer to use watchpoints. μVision supports only one watchpoint.

 {{% notice Note %}}
-The following does not work with the modelling technology used in this example.
+The following does not work with the FVP used in this example.
 Switch to a real hardware target to use watchpoints.
 {{% /notice %}}

 ### Configure a Watchpoint